 "The interaction and responsiveness with Neil is fantastic."

-Neil has been named to the 2013, 2015, and 2016 edition of The Best Lawyers in America®.
-He has also been repeatedly named to the Massachusetts Super Lawyers list for his work in the field of intellectual property law.
+Neil has been repeatedly named to The Best Lawyers in America© and to the Massachusetts Super Lawyers list for his work in the field of intellectual property law.

 An inventor himself, Neil holds five U.S. patents resulting from his prior engineering work.